 Welcome to Stevenson Class!
 We hope that you all had a nice, relaxing break and that the children are ready for an exciting and jam-packed half term!
-As this is only a five week half term, we have a lot of events planned so please check the back of newsletters and the school website regularly.
+Please check the back of newsletters and the school website regularly.

-Mrs Perkins will be assisting Stevenson and Brunel Classes in Year 3 from Tuesday to Friday.
+Mrs Kaur will be assisting Stevenson and Brunel Classes in Year 3 from Monday to Thursday.

-This half term, our topic is Ancient Egypt.
-The children will be learning lots about the ancient civilization and how our lives compare to theirs.
+This half term, our history topic is the Stone Age to the Iron Age.
+The children will be learning lots about how people lived during prehistoric time and how their life compares to ours.

 English and Maths

 Our focus in English this half term remains on our topic of Stone Age to the Iron Age.
 Keep looking at this page to see the children's amazing writing!